NativeScript/developer-day-workshop/src/chapters/chapter3.md

     <Image [src]="kittens[4]" stretch="aspectFill"></Image>
 </DockLayout>
 ```
-<b>Bonus!</b> Finally, try a ListView - which isn't a layout per se but deserves to be tried out.
+<b>Bonus!</b> Finally, try a ListView by overwriting the DockLayout snippet with the snippet below.
+ListViews aren't a layout per se but deserve to be tried out.
 This one has some fancy layouting with left and right alignment:

 ```
 <ListView [items]="kittens">